msherman/age-of-name/README.md

 [AWS CodeBuild](https://aws.amazon.com/codebuild/) is a tool to be able to spin up an operating system, perform build phases and then produce output artifact(s).
 There are many phases to the process, along with reporting, caching, and artifacts.

-CodeBuild even has the power to perform the same processes we are doing as a pipeline as a single step, but this is not a true CI/CD pipeline and lacks the robustness and flexibility of a true pipeline like AWS CodePipeline.
+CodeBuild even has the power to perform the entire pipeline processes of sourcing, building and deploying but this is not a true CI/CD pipeline as it lacks the robustness and flexibility of a true pipeline like AWS CodePipeline.

 CodeBuild utilizes a `buildspec.yml` file to define all the phases and steps.
-The file is committed in the application code and is not something that is published as part of the terraform processes.
+The file is committed in the application code and is not something that is published as part of the IaC processes.

 Let's dig in to the processes we are implementing and investigate this behavior.

 #### Terraform code
 The terraform code for this process is straight forward as the commands for the build process are stored inside the `buildspec.yml` file.
-Inside the `[config/codebuild/main.tf](config/codebuild/main.tf) file there are a few configuration items that are set up.
+Inside the [config/codebuild/main.tf](config/codebuild/main.tf) file there are a few configuration items to set up.
 1. Source - This tells where the source artifacts for the build process are coming from.
 The location value `github_code` is the value from the source stage's `output_artifact`.
-1. Environment - This tells the build process what the base operating system inside the container should be for running the processes defined in the `buildspec.yml` process.
+1. Environment - This tells the build process what the base operating system and computer power should be for running the processes defined in the `buildspec.yml`.
 See the [AWS DOCS for images](https://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref-available.html) for details on the image and type.
 See the [AWS DOCS for compute](https://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref-compute-types.html) for determining which is the best compute type for your build.
 1. Artifacts - These are the output artifacts that come out of the build process when it completes.
 This name needs to match